 And through some byproduct of fate-driven intuition, she stumbled upon energy healing and meditation.
-In her third session, Debra King and her healer looked at each other, knowing that something remarkable had happened.
+In her third session, Deborah King and her healer looked at each other, knowing that something remarkable had happened.

 She went back to the hospital later, only to find out she didn’t need the surgery: she had experienced a spontaneous remission.

 She dove into energy healing practices and meditation afterward.
 That didn’t mean she didn’t have her setbacks or that her flaws had disappeared.
 Her pride about a spiritual breakthrough once caused her teacher to send her to the kitchens for a year to peel potatoes — “Well, it’s not always easy to be humble,” she laughs and shrugs.

 “He really did save me, though — one more step toward pride and you can lose your spiritual progress.”

 For decades, she supported her passion for healing through her work in law.
 She’d “switch hats every other week, driving down from Northern California to Southern California to teach energy healing and meditation.”

 How An Unexpected Fall Helps Us Rediscover Our Balance

 One of Deborah King’s most important breakthroughs came in her tenth year.
 While she was driving down, she recognized this feeling she had, a “floating feeling” — the same feeling you get, in fact, from meditation.